sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-javascript/README.md

 console.log(one, two, three) // 1, 2, 3
 ```

-In React, this is often used to pull values out of things called hooks:
+In React, this is often used to pull values out of hooks:

 ```jsx
 const hookArray = useState(0)